Rare Until It Happens to You: The Kycie Terry Story

 Where things went wrong

-Kycie was diagnosed with Type 1 diabetes on January 30th, 2015 while in DKA (diabetic ketoacidosis).
-Where her story differs from many who live with undiagnosed Type 1 and go into DKA is that she ultimately experienced cerebral edema, a condition where fluid builds up around the brain, causing pressure and swelling.
+Kycie was diagnosed with type 1 diabetes on January 30th, 2015 while in diabetic ketoacidosis (DKA).
+Where her story differs from many who live with undiagnosed type 1 and go into DKA is that she ultimately experienced cerebral edema, a condition where fluid builds up around the brain, causing pressure and swelling.
 This complication was occurring unbeknownst to the healthcare providers treating her at the time, wreaking havoc on Kycie’s brain and nervous system as she slept in her ER room bed.
-Less than 1% of pediatric patients in DKA experience cerebral edema, making it rare, though this statistic was of little comfort to the Terry family.
+Less than 1 percent of pediatric patients in DKA experience cerebral edema, making it rare, though this statistic was of little comfort to the Terry family.
 As Josh puts it, “It’s always rare until it happens to you.”

 But Kycie’s blood sugar was difficult to control.
 Later, the Terrys would learn that during this time in the ER, doctors were focusing solely on treating her diabetes without realizing that she had experienced any brain damage, or that it was growing worse.
-With blood sugar readings over 1,100 mg/dl (61 mmol/L), Kycie was in severe DKA and needed to be life-flighted to a children’s hospital five hours away.
+With blood sugar readings over 61.1 mmol/L1,100 mg/dL, Kycie was in severe DKA and needed to be life-flighted to a children’s hospital five hours away.
 After landing, she suffered a seizure on the ambulance ride from the airport to the hospital.
 Four hours later, she was intubated, on a ventilator, unresponsive and in a diabetic coma.

 The family continued on, taking care of their daughter and treasuring the few good times during otherwise long days.
 They documented their new normal, sharing feel-good moments and milestones on social media.